zogzog/cubicweb/doc/book/en/development/testing.rst

 By default, tests run with a user with admin privileges.
-This user/connection must never be closed. qwq
+This user/connection must never be closed.

 Before a self.login, one has to release the connection pool in use with a self.commit, self.rollback or self.close.

 When one is logged in as a normal user and wants to switch back to the admin user, one has to use self.restore_connection().

 Usually it looks like this: